-There are six optional web services:
+There are two optional web services:

-- 1. digitalSignature.war: authenticates the information provided on a form using a digital signature via X.509 certificates and private keys. - 2. mailSender.war: (Deprecated) provides a custom form for a task, from which an email can be sent. - 3. yawlSMSInvoker.war: allows tasks to be read and modified via SMS Services. - 4. twitterService.war: allows status updates to be sent from processes directly to a twitter account. - 5. schedulingService.war: allows resources to be scheduled for, and allocated to, cases. - 6. procletService.war: provides inter-process communication (cf. Chapter ??).
+- 1. digitalSignature.war: authenticates the information provided on a form using a digital signature via X.509 certificates and private keys. - 2. schedulingService.war: allows resources to be scheduled for, and allocated to, cases.